Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that the FAQ section on the Home page displays expandable questions and answers with smooth animations.

+**Preconditions:**
+- Home page is accessible
+- FAQ section is implemented
+- FAQ content is populated
+- Expand/collapse animation system is configured

 **Actions:**
 - Step 1: Navigate to Home page
 - Step 2: Scroll to FAQ section